ISP-IN Courses

 Students acquire knowledge and skills for improving joint range of motion and flexibility.
 Evidence-based methods of improving musculoskeletal mobility are presented.
 Students practice techniques for stretching, self-massage, myofascial release, and postural alignment.
 This course is useful for improving personal fitness and for developing skills for exercise programming.

-An introduction to human physiology and the epidemiological evidence in regards to physical activitys relationship with hypokinetic diseases including Cardiovascular Disease, Type II Diabetes, Hypertension, Hyperlipidemia, Stroke, Cancer, Obesity and Mental Health.
-The course will integrate course content, epidemiological research review, and critical thinking to interpret physiological information concerning the human body adaptations due to physical activity on overall human health.
+Introduction to human physiology and research regarding physical activity's relationship to Cardiovascular Disease, Type II Diabetes, Obesity, Hyperlipidemia, Hypertension, Cancer and Mental Health.
+The course will integrate content, epidemiological research, and critical thinking to interpret physiological information concerning the human body adaptations due to physical activity on health.

 A survey of the atmosphere followed by discussion of solar influence, temperature, humidity, pressure, wind and forces.
 Weather patterns, severe weather and hurricanes are emphasized.
 World climates and classifications are treated, ending with past and future climates.
 Exercises such as map reading, etc., are conducted throughout the course.